haproxy/haproxy/doc/lua-api/index.rst

   .. warning::
      Applets of type 'http' cannot be called from 'tcp-*' rulesets.
-Only the 'http-*' rulesets are authorized, this means that is not possible to call an HTTP applet from a proxy in tcp mode.
+Only the 'http-*' rulesets are authorized, this means that is not possible to call a HTTP applet from a proxy in tcp mode.
 Applets of type 'tcp' can be called from anywhere.

   Here, an example of service registration.
 The service just send an 'Hello world'